 About 55 minutes

 While the bank of taxis waiting outside Nagoya Station may be tempting, we don’t really recommend taking one to Ghibli Park.
-While they are direct, they take about the same amount of time as the train and cost a whole lot more.
+Though they are direct, they take about the same amount of time as the train and cost a whole lot more.
 Plus, traffic is always a gamble.
 Taxis could be suitable for groups or families where the cost can be split, but in general they’re not a good option for this trip.

 Frequently asked questions